Electrical contractors in

 Meet experience requirements

-Complete 4 years electrical experience OR electrical degree plus 2 years experience.
-Document all experience with employer verification forms.
+Complete 4 years of electrical experience OR electrical degree plus 2 years experience.
+Document all work history with employer verification forms.

 Submit application to DBPR

-File application with Florida Department of Business and Professional Regulation including experience documentation, fees, and background check materials.
+File electrical contractor application with Florida Department of Business and Professional Regulation.
+Include experience documentation, fees, and background check authorization.

 Pass business and finance exam

-Schedule and pass the business and finance examination covering Florida construction law, business practices, and financial management.
+Schedule and pass the business and finance examination covering Florida construction law, business practices, and project management.
+70% passing score required.

 Obtain insurance and bonding